ROHIT12311926/razorai-commerce/README.md

 ### **The AI-native way to shop.**

-A conversational AI shopping agent that helps users **discover products, compare options, manage carts, get intelligent recommendations, and initiate secure payments** — all through natural language.
+A conversational AI shopping agent that helps users **discover products, compare options, manage carts, receive intelligent recommendations, and initiate secure payments** — all through natural language.

 Built for the **Razorpay AI Buildathon** 🚀